anhgelus/manhunt-mod/README.md

 Disable the spawn of Piglin Brute and revert loot_table of Piglin bartering's update in Minecraft 1.16.2 (Nether is the same as Minecraft 1.16.1).

-:warning: When you broke a lodestone, the compass is still focused on this lodestone!
+:warning: When you break a lodestone, the compass is still focused on this lodestone!

+## Why did I create this mod?

+Because there was no server-side Minecraft mod for the latest Minecraft version.
+In addition to this, these mods do not revert the Nether which is essential for speedrunning the game, and they do not update automatically the compass.

 ## Usage